-The Exchange proposes to amend Rule 7018(a) to modify the system of credits it offers to members that add liquidity in securities that are listed on exchanges other than Nasdaq or the New York Stock Exchange ("NYSE"), as described further below.
-While these amendments are effective upon filing, the Exchange has designated the proposed amendments to be operative on April 2, 2018.
+The Exchange proposes to amend the Exchange's transaction fees at Equity 7, Section 118(a), as described further below.

+While these amendments are effective upon filing, the Exchange has designated the proposed amendments to be operative on April 1, 2019.